nvms/wingman/README.md

 # wingman

-A Visual Studio Code extension with ChatGPT (3.5 and 4), LLaMa or Claude integration with _**highly extensible and completely customizable prompting**_ templates.
+A Visual Studio Code extension with ChatGPT (3.5 and 4), LLaMa, or Claude integration with _**highly extensible and completely customizable prompting**_ templates.
 These are your prompts, with a few built-in defaults to get you started.

 Wingman is and always will be free and open source.
 If you're enjoying it and find value in it, please consider [leaving a review](https://marketplace.visualstudio.com/items?itemName=nvms.ai-wingman&ssr=false#review-details) on the VSCode Marketplace to help give it exposure.

-The extension is an attempt at delivering a modular tool that supports a broad spectrum of use cases.
-If you have a use case that isn't supported, and you think it might be a good fit for wingman, please let me know by opening an issue.
+The extension is an attempt to deliver a modular tool that supports a broad spectrum of use cases.
+If you have a use case that isn't supported and you think it might be a good fit for Wingman, please let me know by opening an issue.

 ---

 _**A quick note on using LLaMa-based models as a completion source:**_

-Support for LLaMa-based models assumes that you're using an endpoint that mimics the OpenAI API. [https://github.com/go-skynet/LocalAI](LocalAI) is a good example of a tool that does this.
+Support for LLaMa-based models assumes that you're using an endpoint that mimics the OpenAI API.
+[LocalAI](https://github.com/go-skynet/LocalAI) is a good example of a tool that does this.
 Set `wingman.openai.apiBaseUrl` to your API URL (e.g. `http://localhost:1234/v1`) and `wingman.openai.model` to your desired model (e.g. `ggml-gpt4all-j`).
 Make sure your command's `provider` is set to `openai` (it is by default), and you're all set.

 ---